 369. Modern Military History.
 (3h) After the Vietnam War, where the US won all the battles but lost the war, the Department of Defense and others began asking how that could have happened.
 This course is designed to help Americans answer that question by putting military experience in a broader political, economic, cultural, and social context.
 We will talk about military technology, tactics, and strategy and about battles and wars, but we will always place them within the larger historical context.
 We can’t understand how the narrowly military elements developed and how and why they were successfully—or unsuccessfully—deployed unless we recognize the complex range of factors that influence both military choices and ultimate outcomes.
 Credit not allowed for both HST 369 and MIL 229.

-371. Transgender History, Identity and Politics in the U.S. (3h) This course explores the experiences of and responses to transgender, gender non-conforming, and intersex (TGI) people in nineteenth and twentieth-century America.
+371. Transgender History, Identity and Politics in the U.S. (3h) This course explores the experiences of and responses to transgender, gender non-conforming, and intersex (TGI) people in nineteenth and twentieth century America.
 We will examine how scientific/medical authorities, legal authorities, and everyday people have understood and responded to various kinds of gender non-conformity.
 (CD)

 372. Queer Public Histories.
 (3h) Explores how public history projects (oral histories, museums, archives, documentaries) document gay, lesbian, and queer communities in the United States.
 Discusses how historical and contemporary LGBTQ stories have been collected and examines the various queer identities that emerge through this process.

 373. Anglo-American Relations since 1940.
 (3h) Study of the relations between the U.S. and Britain from 1940 to the present.
-Offered only in London.
+Offered in London.

 374. Protest and Rebellion in Latin America.
 (3h) Study of the history of protest movements and rebellions in Latin America from primitive and agrarian revolts to mass working class and socialist organizations.
 (CD)